 Each individual who does not have a visa and is planning on traveling to the United States under the Visa Waiver Program must have a pre-approved travel authorization, this includes infants and children.
 The authorization needs to be obtained before traveling and is required regardless of whether that travel is via air or sea.
 It is admissible for a third party to submit an application on behalf of a traveler.

 The full conditions on an ESTA are:

 Unless revoked, travel authorizations are valid for two years from the date of authorization, or until your passport expires, whichever comes first.
-However, this can change if the authorization is withdrawn for some reason.
-Your travel authorization will also automatically terminate when your passport expires if such happens before the end of the two-year period of your travel authorization.
+However, an ESTA can also be revoked or overwritten by the applicant when resubmitting a new ESTA application.
+Your travel authorization will also automatically terminate when your passport expires before the end of the two-year period when the travel authorization was issued.

 An approved travel authorization only allows you to travel to the U.S. it does not guarantee your entry.
-Admission is determined by an officer, who will inspect you upon your arrival in the United States.
-The officer will then establish whether you may enter based upon whether you are admissible under the Visa Waiver Program, and U.S. Laws.
+Admission is determined by a Customs and Border Protection (CBP) Officer, who will review your passport and ask you questions regarding your visit upon your arrival in the United States.
+The officer will then establish if you may enter based upon your admissibility under the Visa Waiver Program, and U.S. Laws.